rice9797/ws4channels/README.md

 # Known Bugs

-After reverting back from buggy merge the latest tag doesnt seem to be working.
+After reverting back from buggy merge the latest tag is not working.

 # ws4channels